-How to calculate Time Weighted Return This method also has its drawback mainly because, well, it ignores the “size” and gives an equal weight to each sub-periods.
+This method also has its drawback mainly because it ignores the “size” and gives an equal weight to each sub-periods.
 This means your return figures can be misleading when there is a large cash inflow or outflow of the portfolio.
 For example, imagine the portfolio above, suppose in the second year, your portfolio ends up being down 20% (from $3500 to $2800).
-You actually incur a loss of $200 for a two-year period, but your TWR over the same period is actually +20% !?!?
+You actually incur a loss of $200 for a two-year period, but your TWR over the same period is actually +20%.

 Money-Weighted Return (MWR)

 So how can we combine both “time” and “size” then?
 We need to resort to the concept of discounted cash flow.
 Essentially, we want to find the rate of return that makes the sum of discounted cash inflow (all invested amount) equal to the sum of discounted cash outflow (current portfolio value).
 This method is called Money-Weighted Return (MWR) or Dollar-Weighted Return.
 This method requires some math to solve for such a return when there are multiple cash flows deposited into the portfolio.

 In the portfolio above, we will get the MWR return of 52.13%.
 Note that it is slightly higher than TWR because it gives more weight to the last 1-week return (67% annualized) due to more capital invested during that period.